William H. Winder: Later life and death

-Winder was married to Gertrude Polk, who was a first cousin about 4 times removed to Colonel Ezekiel Polk grandfather of U.S. President James Knox Polk.
+After the war, Winder became a leading attorney of the Baltimore bar, joined an influential literary social group called the Delphian Club, and took fellow Delphian, John Neal as an apprentice while he studied law.
+Winder married Gertrude Polk, daughter of William Polk of Somerset County, Maryland.
+She was a first cousin about 4 times removed to Colonel Ezekiel Polk grandfather of U.S. President James Knox Polk.
 One of Winder and Gertrude's sons, John H. Winder (1800-1865), was a brigadier general in the Confederate army during the American Civil War.
 Winder died in 1824.